WebReflection/Database/README.md

 db.truncate(tableName[, callback])
 ----------------------------------

-Truncate is not natively supported by SQLite syntax but this method is clever enough: it saves the *creation table* statement first, and if `db.drop(tableName)` operation was successful, it creates the table again as it was before.
+Truncate is not natively supported by SQLite syntax but this method is clever enough and super fast: it saves the *creation table* statement first, and if `db.drop(tableName)` operation was successful, it creates the table again as it was before.

     db.truncate("contacts", function (e) {
         if (e.type === "success") {